2026-27 Catalog

 220

-DENTAL PAIN CONTROL AND LOCAL ANESTHESIA Pre-requisite: DES 1020 and DES 1020L This course covers pain control in dentistry, including topical and local anesthetics, nitrous oxide sedation, and the use of analgesics.
+DENTAL PAIN CONTROL AND LOCAL ANESTHESIA Pre-requisite: DES 1020 and DES 1020L The course covers pain control in dentistry including topical and local anesthetics, and the use of analgesics.

 DES 1100.
 DENTAL MATERIALS.